ray-project/ray/doc/source/ray-air/tuner.rst

 .. image:: images/tuner.svg
     :align: center

-The `Tuner` provides an interface that works with AIR Trainers to perform distributed hyperparameter tuning.
-The `Tuner` component is part of Ray Tune and provides a variety of state-of-the-art hyperparameter tuning algorithms for optimizing model performance.
+`Tuner` provides an interface that works with AIR Trainers to perform distributed hyperparameter tuning. `Tuner` is part of Ray Tune and provides a variety of state-of-the-art hyperparameter tuning algorithms for optimizing model performance.

-This guide will demonstrate basic usage of the Tuner.
+This page will cover basic usage examples of a Tuner.
 If you are interested in reading more, please take a look at the :ref:`Ray Tune documentation <tune-main>`.

 Key Concepts
 ------------

-There are a couple key concepts for using the Tuner:
+There are a couple key concepts for using a Tuner:

 * First, you need to specify the hyperparameters you want to tune in a `search space`.
 * You select a `search algorithm` to effectively optimize your parameters and optionally use a `scheduler` to stop searches early and speed up your experiments.
-* Pass in the above objects with a `Trainer` into `Tuner`, which runs the hyperparameter tuning workload by evaluating multiple hyperparameters in parallel.
+* Pass in the above objects with a `Trainer` into a `Tuner`, which runs the hyperparameter tuning workload by evaluating multiple hyperparameters in parallel.
 * Each individual hyperparameter evaluation run is called a `trial`.
 * The results are returned in a `ResultGrid`.

 .. note::
-   The Tuner API can also be used to launch hyperparameter tuning without using Ray AIR Trainers.
+   Tuners can also be used to launch hyperparameter tuning without using Ray AIR Trainers.
 See :ref:`the Ray Tune documentation <tune-main>` for more guides examples.

 Basic usage